Maison du Peuple, Brussels

 The Maison du Peuple (French, /fr/) or Volkshuis (Dutch, /nl/), both literally the "House of the People", was a public building located on the Place Emile Vandervelde/Emile Vanderveldeplein, in the Sablon/Zavel district of Brussels, Belgium.
 It was one of the most influential Art Nouveau buildings in Belgium and one of the most notable designs by the architect Victor Horta.
 Commissioned by the Belgian Workers' Party (POB/BWP), it was constructed between 1896 and 1899, and opened on 2 April 1899.

 The Maison du Peuple was demolished in 1965, and a high-rise office building, the Blaton Tower, was built on its site.
 Its demolition has been regarded as an "architectural crime" and an example of Brusselisation.

 Building

 Victor Horta was commissioned by the Belgian Workers' Party (POB/BWP) to build a grandiose people's house on the Place Emile Vandervelde/Emile Vanderveldeplein, in the Sablon/Zavel district of Brussels.
-He was assisted in this project by Richard Pringiers, who was to become the appointed architect of the party.
+He was assisted in this project by Richard Pringiers, who was to become the party's appointed architect.